 Weighing in around 200 pages, Hide and Seek doesn’t waste any time.
 It’s roughly part of the Off Season trilogy, set in the fictional Maine town of Dead River.
 What’s the plot?

 Boy meets girl.
 Girl turns out to be a little (okay, a lot) psycho.
 Girl convinces boy and her friends to sneak into an abandoned (haunted?) house after sunset.
 Okay, sure.
 It sounds like a typical drive-in horror movie.
 And in the hands of an ordinary horror writer, that’s exactly what it would be.
 But Ketchum handles the scares better than any author could.
+Part ghost story, part serial killer thriller, Hide and Seek is a genre classic.

 Between reading, re-reading, and listening to the audiobook version, I’ve immersed myself in Hide and Seek at least a dozen times.
 Trust me.
 It gets better each time.